Do Not Run with a Gun

 - In Syphon Filter running while shooting significantly reduces your accuracy, especially with automatic weapons.

-- In the PlayStation Spec Ops games (released before Spec Ops: The Line and after Spec Ops II: Green Berets), it is entirely impossible to shoot while moving.
+- In the PlayStation Spec Ops games, it is entirely impossible to shoot while moving.

 - In SD Gundam Capsule Fighter, units can run with guns, but their accuracy is lowered, even with lock-on.
 It's also played straight in terms of heavy beam attacks and beam-based Limit Break attacks.